AmaanRS/CampusConnect/src/readme.md

 1. When some puts social media link(instagram,facebook,youtube) in post it should open up as a popup and not redirect it to the social media website

-2. Post in campus connect website should be sharable to other social media platforms

-3. Make a section where promotions of companies can be inserted during an event by a committee
+2. Make a section where promotions of companies can be inserted during an event by a committee

-4. Decide ranking criteria to use when making a ml model for recommendation of top committees